- ADMISSIONS & AID

 SIT Study Abroad welcomes applications from undergraduate students who:

-- are enrolled and in good academic standing at an accredited college or university.
+- are enrolled at an accredited college or university.

 - have completed at least one year of college-level coursework at the time of application and preferably two years for IHP/Comparative programs.
 (Exceptions: only one semester of college coursework is required for full-length summer programs.)

-- meet stated prerequisites for the programs to which they are applying.
-Prerequisite information is available on program-specific web pages and in the SIT Study Abroad course catalog.
+- meet prerequisites for the programs to which they are applying.
+Prerequisite information is available on program-specific web pages.

 Online Language Courses

-- Please note, high school freshmen and sophomores may be asked for additional materials, or to have a conversation with an SIT staff member prior to enrollment and may be advised to audit the course rather than take it for college credit.
+- Please note, high school freshmen and sophomores may be asked for additional materials, or to have a conversation with an SIT staff member prior to enrollment.
 All individuals must meet stated prerequisites as indicated on the program page.

 - Transcripts are required for students enrolling in applied language for health science courses (Chile and Madagascar).
 If a transcript cannot be provided, an oral language exam will be conducted prior to enrollment.